THE BIRTH STORY

 A micro-app proposal helping parents navigate the chaos of labor and delivery

 Childbirth moves quickly, leaving parents little time to record important medical details or emotional moments.
-Our client's research showed that parents want a complete record of their birth, but in-the-moment documentation must be quick and effortless.
+Research done with the University of Pittsburgh showed that parents want a complete record of their birth, but in-the-moment documentation must be quick and effortless.

 PROBLEM SPACE

-Intense emotion and medical urgency make it hard for parents to capture key details in real time
+Intense emotion and medical urgency make it hard for parents to capture details in real time

 Our clients’ research showed that parents often struggle to remember and share their birth story.
 Without a simple and supportive system, key memories and context are often lost.